madhumc85/angular_play_scala/README.md

 ## 2. Google setup

-The demo web app allows login using Google username/password.
+The demo web app provides login using Google username/password.
 This is done using Google's OAuth APIs, which require the calling app to provide a client id and secret key for using the API.
-We cannot share client id and secret in a public GitHub site, so you must register your own app on Google's site and configure the app to use your credentials when making OAuth API calls.
+We cannot share client ids and secrets in a public GitHub site, so you must register your own app on Google's site and configure the app to use your OAuth API credentials.

 1. Login here with a Google Id: https://cloud.google.com/console
 2. Create Project (name doesn't matter)
 3. Go to APIs & auth - APIs - enable the Google+ API access
 4. Go to APIs & auth - Credentials - OAuth
 5. Create New Client ID:
-Select Web application
+  * Select Web application
-Authorized Javascript origins - enter: http://local.example.com:9000
+  * Authorized Javascript origins - enter: http://local.example.com:9000
-Authorized redirect URI - enter: http://local.example.com:9000/app/authenticate/google
+  * Authorized redirect URI - enter: http://local.example.com:9000/app/authenticate/google
-Download JSON - you will need the client_id and client_secret values from this file for setup
+  * Download JSON - you will need the client_id and client_secret values from this file for setup
 6. Create New Client ID:
-Select Web application
+  * Select Web application
-Authorized Javascript origins - enter: http://vm.example.com:9000
+  * Authorized Javascript origins - enter: http://vm.example.com:9000
-Authorized redirect URI - enter: http://vm.example.com:9000/app/authenticate/google
+  * Authorized redirect URI - enter: http://vm.example.com:9000/app/authenticate/google
-Download JSON
+  * Download JSON

 ![google](./screens/google.png)